 Although some are more damaging than others, all STIs have the ability to cause problems when trying for a baby and during pregnancy.
-Below are a run down of how the key STIs can have a negative effect.
+Below is a rundown of how the key STDs can have a negative effect.

 Thanks to advances in medication HIV can be suppressed in a way that it will not be passed on to your baby during pregnancy.
 However, HIV can go undiagnosed for many years so it’s important that you know you have it and you’re receiving treatment before trying for a baby otherwise the consequences can be serious for your child.

 This is not always tested for on the NHS, but Mycoplasma Genitalium can have a similar impact to chlamydia if left untreated for a long period.
 Mycoplasma genitalium increases the risk of pelvic inflammatory disease which can cause damage to the womb and fallopian tubes.